maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 👉 **Take-Home Message (so far):** <br>
 In the aftermath of the Human Genome Project, a major push toward the development of high-throughput sequencing technologies - driven largely by U.S. government funding initiatives such as the $1,000 Genome Project - led to a dramatic reduction in sequencing costs and an exponential growth in *omics* data available to the scientific community.
+Sequencing the human genome led to a reassessment of the number of protein-coding genes and, for the first time, revealed the existence of tens of thousands of non-protein-coding genes.

 ___